-1 The trading venue shall issue regulations on the admission, duties and exclusion of participants, thereby observing in particular the principle of equal treatment.
+The trading venue shall issue regulations on the admission, duties and exclusion of participants, thereby observing in particular the principle of equal treatment.

-2 The following may be admitted as participants in a stock exchange or a multilateral trading facility:
+$^2$ The following may be admitted as participants in a stock exchange or a multilateral trading facility:

-- a.8 securities firms in accordance with Article 2 letter d of the Financial Institutions Act of 15 June 20189 (FinIA); - b. other parties supervised by FINMA in accordance with Article 3 of the Financial Market Supervision Act of 22 June 200710 (FINMASA), provided that the trading venue ensures that they fulfil equivalent technical and operational conditions to securities firms; 11
+- a. securities firms in accordance with Article 2 letter d of the Financial Institutions Act of 15 June 2018 (FinIA); - b. other parties supervised by FINMA in accordance with Article 3 of the Financial Market Supervision Act of 22 June 2007 (FINMASA), provided that the trading venue ensures that they fulfil equivalent technical and operational conditions to securities firms; - c. foreign participants authorised by FINMA in accordance with Article 40; - d. the SNB.

-8 Amended by Annex No II 18 of the Financial Institutions Act of 15 June 2018, in force since 1 Jan.
+Amended by Annex No II 18 of the Financial Institutions Act of 15 June 2018, in force since 1 Jan.
 2020 (AS 2018 5247, 2019 4631; BBI 2015 8901).
+SP 954 1